cheatham1/SoftwareBook/data_and_simulated_data.md

 </CENTER>

 ## Data
-The ATLAS collaboration has released 1 inverse femtobarns of data on the CERN open data portal, **ATLAS Public Release Spring 2016**.
+The ATLAS collaboration has released 1 inverse femtobarn of data on the CERN open data portal, **ATLAS Public Release Spring 2016**.

 One [inverse femtobarn](http://writing-guidelines.web.cern.ch/entries/inverse-femtobarn) corresponds to approximately 100 trillion proton-proton collisions.

 ## Simulated data
-Simulated events are a key feature for the LHC experiments, commonly named Monte Carlo (MC).
+Simulated events, commonly named Monte Carlo (MC), are a key feature for the LHC experiments.
 These events are simulated using current theoretical models and are used to compare theory with real data.

 The full simulation requires the following steps